Kumodatsu/CharacterSheet/README.md

 as well as values that are derived from your stats (HP and heal modifier).
 Use `/cs validate` to check if your stat block is valid, i.e. you have a valid distribution of SP.
 If your stat block is invalid, a message will be displayed telling you what should be changed.
+However, it should be impossible to create any invalid stat blocks.

 ### Using your stats
 Click a stat in your stat frame to roll with that stat's modifier.